JamesSkemp/words/content/post/gene-involvement-in-corn-seedlings.md

 +++
-title = "Gene Involvement in Corn Seedlings" summary = "Second lab report for a principles of biology course I took as one of my first classes as a freshman in college.
+title = "Gene Involvement in Corn Seedlings" description = "Second lab report for a principles of biology course I took as one of my first classes as a freshman in college.
 I got a D in this course because of how poorly I did on the tests." draft = false comments = true date = "1999-11-16T01:01:00-06:00"